cjavad/hashit/README.md

 ## Changelog

 ------------------------------------------------------------
+    2.3.0 - Fixed a bunch of code, made it faster better more powerfull.
+Full support for sfv and more!

     2.1.3 - Fixed detect bugs added unit tests and some fixes

     2.1.2 - Done with detect.py working hash detection